LINBIT (DRBD, LINSTOR), Storage Solutions

 LINSTOR Components

-1. A LINSTOR controller manages the configuration of the LINSTOR cluster and all of its managed storage resources.
+1. A controller manages the configuration of the LINSTOR cluster and all of its managed storage resources.

-2. The LINSTOR satellite component manages creation, modification and deletion of storage resources on each node that provides or uses storage resources managed by LINSTOR.
+2. The satellite component manages creation, modification and deletion of storage resources on each node that provides or uses storage resources managed by LINSTOR.

-4. The storage system can be managed by directly using a command line utility to interact with the active LINSTOR controller.
-Alternatively, users may integrate the LINSTOR system into the storage architecture of other software systems, such as Kubernetes.
+4. The storage system can be managed by directly using a command line utility to interact with the active controller.
+Alternatively, users may integrate the system into the storage architecture of other software systems, such as Kubernetes.

 5. Seamless integration to various cloud environments with many additional software including Ha Controller, STORK, Kubectl Plugin, Operator